angular-schule/website-articles/blog/2026-09-static-angular-ssr-trailing-slash/README.md

 The fix is surprisingly small: write `blog/my-article.html` instead of `blog/my-article/index.html`.

 In fact, you are looking at it right now.
-The Angular.Schule website is built exactly like this, and this article is served from `blog/2026-09-static-angular-ssr-trailing-slash.html`.
+The Angular.Schule website is built like this, and this article is served from `blog/2026-09-static-angular-ssr-trailing-slash.html`.
 Open the network tab and reload: no redirect, just a clean URL.

 - **Nice URLs:** `/blog/my-article`, without a trailing slash, in your links, in the address bar and in the server response alike.